ralch/blog.ralch.com/content/tutorial/golang-conditional-compilation.md

 ## Verdict

-We should aim to develop and build our Go application by following all Go idioms.
+We should aim to develop and build our Go applications by following Go idioms.
 If the source file targets a specific platform, we should choose file suffix approach.
 Otherwise, if the source file is applicable for multiple platforms and we want to exclude a specific feature or platform, we should use build constraints instead.